Size and Estimate for Your Team

 An estimate is a recorded measurement of the effort necessary to complete a user story.
 When you estimate stories, you estimate as a team.
 Collaborative estimation ensures that every member of the team is committed to the work being planned.
 Cross-functional dependencies, potential issues, and strengths that accelerate progress may be uncovered through team estimation.

-Rally uses the Plan Estimate field to record the estimate of each user story.
+CA Agile Central uses the Plan Estimate field to record the estimate of each user story.
 You can use your Backlog page to display the Plan Estimate column, and easily edit the value by double-clicking the field.

 The default unit type used by the Plan Estimate field is points.
 Think of this as a relative, abstract value that represents overall team effort.
 You can change the unit type to represent other numerical values such as weeks or months, but we recommend a simple Fibonacci-like number sequence.